Medicare Advantage vs. Medicare SupplementAugust 29, 2019

-In short, Medicare Supplement Insurance is a policy that’s added to Original Medicare, Part A and Part B, to provide additional coverage.
-Medicare Advantage is a private plan option that effectively replaces your Original Medicare coverage.
-The two don’t work together, and it is prohibited for anyone to sell you a Medigap policy when you already have a Medicare Advantage plan, unless you are going to switch back to Original Medicare.
+Medicare Supplement Insurance is a policy that’s added to Original Medicare, Part A and Part B, to provide additional financial coverage.
+Medicare Advantage is a private plan option that may provide you with other health benefits that Original Medicare does not cover (like dental, vision, fitness programs, etc.).

 A given plan type (e.g., Plan F) has the same benefits regardless of the insurance company that provides the policy, or the state in which you reside.
 This is not true of Medicare Advantage plans, however, because coverage details may vary by plan.

 Excluding prescription drug coverage, any standard Medigap plan with Part A and B will have more benefits than a standard Medicare Advantage plan.
 However, as mentioned above, some Medicare Advantage plans offer benefits beyond those found in Part A and Part B.